Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best work mice for most people.
+Our recommendations above are what we think are currently the best wireless mouse for work for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our mice reviews.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.